Find the best legal jobs

 Legal Secretary Salaries & Training

-Typical starting salaries are $18,000 to $22,000 annually for performing the necessary activities mentioned above within the legal secretary job description.
-Although, following a certain amount of experience, they can go as high as $25,000 to $50,000.
+Typical starting salaries are upwards of $35,000 annually for performing the necessary activities mentioned above within the legal secretary job description.
+Following a decent amount of experience, the median pay for legal secretaries is $56,000, with the upper limit extending to around $82,000.